 How Do I Know If The Property Owner Acted Negligently?

-Property owners owe a duty to exercise reasonable care to protect the guests from the risk of harm caused by dangerous property conditions.
+Information presented by the National Floor Safety Institute indicates that floors and flooring materials contribute to more than two million fall injuries each year across the country.
+In Illinois, property owners owe a duty to exercise reasonable care to protect the guests from the risk of harm caused by dangerous property conditions.
+This includes ensuring the area is free and clear from potential slip and fall hazards.
 Examples of dangerous property conditions include:

 - A foreign substance on a floor, which causes you to slip-and-fall